-Join Deke McClelland for an in-depth discussion in this video Introducing Photoshop Fix 1.0, part of Photoshop: 2015 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video Introducing Photoshop Fix 1.0, part of Photoshop CC 2015 New Features.

 - In this movie, we're going to take a look at another device app that's named after Photoshop.
 This one is called Photoshop Fix.
 Now, its purpose in life is to retouch images especially portrait shots.
 It has some very interesting next-generation liquify functions.
 And as with Photoshop Mix, you can transfer a layered document into Photoshop CC 2015.
 All right, so let's take a look at things by first opening Photoshop Fix.
 This is the portrait shot that we're going to be working on.
 But we're going to start over by tapping on the plus sign right here.